Sian Massey-Ellis

-Sian Louise Massey-Ellis (née Massey; born 5 October 1985) is an English football match official who officiates generally in the role of assistant referee in the Premier League and the Football League.
-She has also been appointed to matches in the Football League Trophy, UEFA Women's Champions League, FIFA Women's World Cup qualification rounds, the FIFA Women's World Cup and the UEFA Europa League.
+Sian Louise Massey-Ellis (née Massey; born 5 October 1985) is a former English football match official who officiated generally in the role of assistant referee in the Premier League and the Football League.
+She was also appointed to matches in the Football League Trophy, UEFA Women's Champions League, FIFA Women's World Cup qualification rounds, the FIFA Women's World Cup and the UEFA Europa League.
 Massey-Ellis was appointed to the FIFA list of women assistant referees in 2009 and turned professional in 2010.

 She is based in Coventry, West Midlands.

 Career

 Domestic career

 In May 2009, Massey-Ellis was appointed fourth official for the year's FA Women's Cup final at Derby County's Pride Park Stadium, a game which saw two injury-time goals and Arsenal defeat Sunderland 2–1.
 In the 2009–10 men's season Massey was fourth official in five matches and assistant referee in 11 matches.
 Her first appointment as an assistant referee was on 29 August 2009, a 2–2 draw between Hereford United and Port Vale.

 On 11 February 2010, Massey-Ellis refereed the season's FA Women's Premier League Cup final between Leeds Carnegie and Everton at Rochdale's Spotland Stadium.
 Massey was required to interpret two notable incidents; she disallowed a third first-half goal for Leeds for a foul on Everton's goalkeeper and disregarded Everton's late first-half appeal for a penalty kick.
 Leeds won the match 3–1, winning the cup for the first time since its inaugural 1991–92 season.

 Massey-Ellis turned professional in March 2010, joining the Professional Game Match Officials List (PGMOL), who provide the officials for men's Premier League matches, the highest level of professional football in England.
 Her first Premier League appointment was on 28 December 2010, as an assistant in Blackpool's 2–0 away win at Sunderland.

 During a game between Cardiff City and Middlesbrough in May 2011, Massey was knocked over by Cardiff player Kevin McNaughton, although the incident was said, officially by the FA, to be an accident.

 In August 2011, Massey-Ellis was appointed to the Select Group of match officials.

 Massey-Ellis was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to football.

+In August 2026, Massey-Ellis announced her retirement from officiating, taking up a position at the Football Association.